Ojiyum/UN-AI-Diplomatic/README.md

 This solution is developed in the context of a collaboration between Fordham University and the UN Office of Information and Communications Technology.
 Read more: http://ideas.unite.un.org/fordham

-The team includes Hannah, Remi, Peter, Sophie, Robert, ect.
+The team includes Hannah, Remi, Peter, Sophie, Robert, and more...

 # Installation (For Linux or Mac):